 Chilhuacle Amarillo peppers are very hard to find however, even in Oaxaca, but the spice blend in the recipe card below has a flavor similar to the mole made with Chilhuacle Amarillo peppers.
 The color in the homemade spice blend to be a subtle orange rather than the brighter yellow however.

-The first time I made low carb chicken in yellow mole sauce, I used fresh peppers that I roasted and peeled.
-While it tasted delicious, it was a labor of love, and it was not going to be a dish that I returned to very often.
-It was simply too time-consuming.
-The recipe is posted here if you want to try it.
+The first time I made a chicken dish with yellow mole sauce, I used fresh peppers that I roasted, peeled and seeded.
+While it tasted delicious, it was a labor of love, and it was not going to be a dish that I returned to very often for a quick week-night meal.

-I grow the Peruvian aji amarillo pepper on our farm and it is a beautiful yellow color with a bright complex flavor.
-The problem is, the aji amarillo pepper is also very spicy.
-In fact,it is considered to be four to twenty times hotter than a jalapeno.
+I grow the Peruvian Aji Amarillo pepper on our farm and it is a beautiful yellow color with a bright slightly citrus flavor similar to the Chilhuacle Amarillo pepper.

 - 1 large onion peeled and quartered